-You can process an application at the post office, but also consulates, and sometimes city hall.
+You can process an initial application at the post office, but also consulates, and sometimes city hall.
 I’ve never tried the services that claim to be able to expedite.

 Global entry requires an appt at a major international airport—if you don’t want to deal with the hassle, you can complete the interview upon reentry; that is, you land back in the US from an international flight, and then you talk to someone and give your biometric data while going through customs.

 This is my favorite carryon suitcase — there’s something magical about the way that all 4 wheels can rotate so that it can roll alongside you without being dragged, but the wheels also magnetically stick in the direction you’re trying to go, which leads to a much smoother experience. (and at 21”, it’s just small enough that I don’t stress too much about needing to gatecheck it).